 - Helps decide what to order

-This guide walks through what each of those actually requires under the hood, why the obvious-looking Shopify-app answers stop short of it, and what a complete answer looks like.
+This guide walks through what each of those actually requires under the hood, why many obvious-looking Shopify-app answers stop short of it, and what a strong answer should include.

 What "shows me my inventory" actually means in 2026